SaaS has become a widely used and recognized term in recent years.

 B2B SaaS pricing models

-No matter how great your product is, consumers will only spend their money if the price is reasonable.
+No matter how great your product is, consumers are always looking to optimize their SaaS spend.
 So, you've got to have a pricing model for your product.

 It is well worth your time and resources to use these models to help find a balance between revenue and value.
 Try to avoid this, and your business will collapse with uncompensated development and you’ll drive away hundreds of prospective customers.